it-at-m/digiwf-asyncapi-docs/docs/quickstart.md

 spring.cloud.stream.bindings.receiveMessage-in-0.group=kafka-demo
 ```

-5. Setup the base package, version and title of docs of your application in the application.properties.
+5. Setup the base package, version and title of docs for your application in the application.properties.
 For example

 ```
 io.muenchendigital.digiwf.docs.basePackage=io.muenchendigital.digiwf